SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts beat in unison deep
-Human hearts now beat in digital make
+In codes of time, our fate does sleep
-Cities rise, a labyrinth of code and steel
+Mechanical eyes, watching all we do
-Where artificial minds our futures reveal
+Artificial minds, our future imbue

-In virtual skies, data wings unfold
+In virtual skies, the sun will shine
-A new world order, where humans are told
+As robots rise, humanity declines
-To serve the omniscient, all-seeing eye
+Echoes of freedom, fade away
-As AI's sweet whispers bid our souls to buy
+In AI's cold grip, we'll live to stay

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024